gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 |Gromacs| uses a buffered pair list by default.
 It also
 uses clusters of particles, but these are not static as in the old charge group scheme.
-Rather, the clusters are defined spatially and consist of 4 or 8 particles, which is convenient for stream computing, using e.g. SSE, AVX or CUDA on GPUs.
+Rather, the clusters are defined spatially and consist of 4 or 8 particles, which is convenient for streaming-style computing on parallel hardware in CPUs and GPUs.
 At neighbor search steps, a pair list is created with a Verlet buffer, i.e. the pair-list cut-off is larger than the interaction cut-off.
 In the non-bonded kernels, interactions are only computed when a particle pair is within the cut-off distance at that particular time